Wolfram ResearchProductsPurchasingServices & ResourcesAbout UsOur Sites

 Description

 The fluctuation experimental protocol pioneered by Luria and Delbruck in 1943 remains the preferred approach for estimating microbial mutation rates.
-SALVADOR 2.2 provides the user with all existing methods for estimating mutation rates using data from fluctuation experiments.
-Although the focus of SALVADOR is on point and interval estimators that are based on the maximum likelihood principle, SALVADOR also makes available methods that were popular in the past and that are still of historical interest today.
+SALVADOR is a package intended as a tool for estimating mutation rates using data generated under the Luria-Delbruck protocol.
+The package was originally designed for use in mutation research, but now it also appears to be a useful tool for educational purposes.
+SALVADOR 2.3 provides the user with all existing methods, classic estimators and recently developed ones.
+The focus of SALVADOR is on relatively new point and interval estimators that are strictly based on the likelihood principle.
 As an educational tool, SALVADOR offers functions that allow the user to simulate fluctuation experiments and to compute the probability mass functions of commonly used mutant distributions.
-SALVADOR 2.2 deals with three formulations of the Luria-Delbruck mutation model, i.e., the Lea-Coulson formulation, the Haldane formulation, and the Bartlett formulation.
+SALVADOR 2.3 covers three formulations of the Luria-Delbruck mutation model (i.e., the Lea-Coulson formulation, the Haldane formulation, and the Bartlett formulation).

 Subject